-I do not know which end to start this new ticket.
-We were made to do so many things in so few days!
-This press trip aims to highlight other activities than the pure "idleness" in the Dominican Republic.
+I don't know which end to start this new post.
+We have been made to do so much in so few days!
+This press trip is meant to highlight other activities than pure "lazing around" in the Dominican Republic.

-The proof: while we arrived Thursday 16, in the evening, it is only this Monday that I finally managed to swim in the turquoise waters of the Dominican Republic that we see on the tourist brochures!
+The proof: while we arrived on Thursday 16th, in the evening, it was only this Monday that I finally managed to swim in the Dominican turquoise waters that we see on the tourist brochures!

-Monday, therefore: pure relaxation excursion to the island of Saona, in the south of the country.
-With crossing on a huge catamaran of 28 meters, reserved only for our small group of eight...
-The luxury.
+Monday, therefore: excursion of pure relaxation to the island of Saona, in the south of the country.
+With a crossing on a huge catamaran of 28 meters, reserved only for our small group of eight...
+The great luxury.

-A well deserved parenthesis, after all the "sporting" emotions that have been inflicted on us.
+A well-deserved break, after all the "sporting" emotions that were inflicted on us.

-As a result, those of us who were afraid by plane are now either cured or even more terrified than before!
+Result: those of us who were afraid of flying are now either cured or even more terrified than before!

 Admire the control tower of the tiny Portillo Airport in the north, in Samana ...